Heraldic badges of the Royal Air Force: History

 The first badge adopted by the RAF was the official Royal Air Force Badge, and was instituted on 1 August 1918, some four months after the formation of the Royal Air Force.
 Afterwards, units and squadrons adopted their own insignia and used them in a way similar to a regimental colour.
-For some squadrons, their unofficial badges would pre-date the formation of the RAF.
-Most Royal Flying Corps squadrons during the First World War would paint their squadron emblem (or device) upon a shield to hang up in the mess or squadron bar.
+For some squadrons, their unofficial badges pre-dated the formation of the RAF.
+Most Royal Flying Corps squadrons during the First World War painted their squadron emblem, or device, upon a shield to hang up in the mess or squadron bar.
 They often viewed themselves as 'knights of the air' and the badge helped foster a sense of identity on and with the squadron.

 In the case of 100 Squadron, their badge incorporated a skull and crossbones insignia that had been liberated from a French "house of ill-repute" in 1918.
 Some mascots were back formations from the badge rather than supplying the idea for the badge.
 No. 234 Squadron had "..a dragon rampant, with flames issuing from the mouth.." approved by King George VI in August 1940.
 By 1956, the squadron were at RAF Geilenkirchen in Germany and were looking for a suitable mascot for their squadron based on its dragon insignia; they reportedly would settle for an iguana.

-Until the early 1930s, squadrons and units would use their own informal badges and insignia.
+Until the early 1930s, squadrons and units used their own informal badges and insignia.
 In 1935, the process of formalising the badges was undertaken whereby an official heraldic approval would be granted by the ruling monarch of the time.
-The whole design process would ultimately rest with the Chester Herald as the Inspector of RAF Badges.
+The whole design process ultimately rested with the Chester Herald as the Inspector of RAF Badges.
 This has changed over the years and has been filled by Clarenceux King of Arms and by the Surrey Herald of Arms Extraordinary.
-The Inspector of RAF Badges would liaise with squadrons and units to finalise designs that would reflect already adopted insignia or to utilise something suitable to recognise the squadron or unit.
+The Inspector of RAF Badges liaised with squadrons and units to finalise designs that reflected already adopted insignia or to utilise something suitable to recognise the squadron or unit.
 An Air Ministry Order (A.8/1936) was issued in January 1936 and detailed the criteria for badges and their ultimate approval via the Chester Herald and the king.
-In June of the same year, King Edward VIII approved the first raft of badges for numbers 4, 15, 18, 19, 22, 33, 201, 207, 216 and 604 Squadrons.
+In June 1936, King Edward VIII approved the first raft of badges for numbers 4, 15, 18, 19, 22, 33, 201, 207, 216 and 604 Squadrons.